Billie-Samhain/Financial-Analyst-Portfolio/README.md

 **The Objective:** To replace static reporting with a dynamic engine that facilitates annual budgeting and real-time forecasting.

-* **Strategic Value:** This model tracks **Actual YTD vs. FY Budget** within a $246M corporate framework.
+* **Strategic Value:** This model tracks budgeting within a $246M corporate framework.
 It identifies critical cost-center variances before they impact year-end performance.
 * **Technical Depth:** Engineered using time-intelligence DAX to map disparate data across global regions, providing executive leadership with a granular look at monthly spending anomalies.

 * **[Download the .pbix Technical File](Budget%20Forecasting.pbix)**